-One of the most common questions (and misunderstandings) surrounding household employment is whether a family can provide their nanny a 1099 at tax time and consider them an independent contractor rather than a household employee.
+One of the most common questions (and misunderstandings) surrounding household employment is whether a family can issue a 1099 to their nanny at tax time and treat them as an independent contractor rather than a household employee.

-The short answer is “no.” Your nanny works in your home and takes direction from you including the schedule of hours.
-You can’t give your nanny a 1099 and you should be providing a W-2 for your in-home babysitter or nanny.
+The short answer is “no.” Your nanny works in your home and takes direction from you, including their schedule of hours.
+You can’t issue a 1099 to your nanny, and you should provide a W-2 to your in-home employee.

 Here’s why and answers to other questions you may have.